 - Companionship: These breeds have the art of companionship down pat, since that’s what they were bred for.

 - Space saving: Having a teensy-weensy canine in a tiny apartment gives you a lot more room.
+(Although not all great apartment dogs are small!)

 - Lovable littleness: These breeds can make excellent therapy dogs, and their size makes them more portable.